docker/docs/ee/upgrade.md

 ## Upgrade UCP

-Once you've upgraded the Docker Engine running on all the nodes, upgrade UCP.
+Once you've upgraded the Docker Enterprise Engine running on all the nodes, upgrade UCP.
 You can do this from the UCP web UI.

 ![UCP update notification banner](images/upgrade-1.png){: .with-border}